iann0036/tf-cfn-provider/docs/providers/oci/EmailSender.md

 `CompartmentId` - (Required) The OCID of the compartment that contains the sender.

+`DefinedTags` - (Optional) (Updatable) Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`.

 `EmailAddress` - (Required) The email address of the sender.

+`FreeformTags` - (Optional) (Updatable) Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`.

 ## Return Values

 ### Fn::GetAtt

+`CompartmentId` - The OCID for the compartment.

+`IsSpf` - Value of the SPF field.
+For more information about SPF, please see [SPF Authentication](https://docs.cloud.oracle.com/iaas/Content/Email/Concepts/overview.htm#components).

+`DefinedTags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`.

+`FreeformTags` - Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`.

+`TimeCreated` - The date and time the approved sender was added in "YYYY-MM-ddThh:mmZ" format with a Z offset, as defined by RFC 3339.

+`State` - The current status of the approved sender.

 `EmailAddress` - The email address of the sender.

 `Id` - The unique OCID of the sender.

-`IsSpf` - Value of the SPF field.
-For more information about SPF, please see [SPF Authentication](https://docs.cloud.oracle.com/iaas/Content/Email/Concepts/emaildeliveryoverview.htm#spf).

-`State` - The current status of the approved sender.

-`TimeCreated` - The date and time the approved sender was added in "YYYY-MM-ddThh:mmZ" format with a Z offset, as defined by RFC 3339.

 ## See Also